rohangupta/android-unity/README.md

 ### From Android Studio

 I then opened this project using **Android Studio** (Import Gradle Project).
 You can convert this project into a library (Links are below) or build upon itself.
 I chose the latter option for this project.
-Unity creates the class * *UnityPlayerActivity* * for it's player in Android.
+Unity creates the class *UnityPlayerActivity* for it's *UnityPlayer* in Android.
 This class is used for communicationg with Unity.
 I added more Activities to the Project, to execute the complete flow.

 ### Resources (What I followed and proved to be very helpful)

-#### Detailed process of Embedding Unity into Android
+#### Detailed Guide to Embed Unity into Android

 https://medium.com/@davidbeloosesky/embedded-unity-within-android-app-7061f4f473a